 The Progeria Handbook; A Guide for Families and Health Care Providers of Children with Progeria.
 Gordon, Leslie B., Executive Editor.
-Copyright 2010 by The Progeria Research Foundation.
+Copyright 2019 by The Progeria Research Foundation.
 All rights reserved.
-Spanish Edition (April, 2011).

-Click here to download the handbook in English.
+Click here to download the second edition of the Handbook in English.